dse/perl-transaction-register/README.md

     /   posted to your account
     -   pending - listed as "pending" in your account
-    +   future - transactions you haven't made yet
+    +   future - transactions you haven't made yet, typically for automatic transactions
+    !   to-do - transactions you haven't made yet, typically for checks you need to write
+    .   recorded - an optional 'flag' indicating the transaction isn't flagged.
+This is useful
+        to enable running `sort -k2`.

 You may also prefix the line with whitespaces.

+Amounts are specified as follows:

+-   Regular amounts are for the default transaction type (withdrawals for checking accounts).
+-   Negative or parentheses-surrounded amounts are the opposite type (deposits for checking accounts).
+-   Dollar sign `$` is optional.
+-   Must contain two decimal places.

+Examples:

+    123.45
+    $123.45

+Negative amounts:

+    (123.45)
+    $(123.45)
+    ($123.45)
+    -$123.45
+    $-123.45

+You can also use one or more '?' characters to specify an unknown
+amount:

+    ???

-Dates are specified in one of the following formats:
+Dates are specified in any format compatible with `Time::ParseDate` that does not contain whitespace.
+Examples:

 	06/20/2017
 	06/20
 	2017-06-20
 	06-20

-You must specify two digits for the month and day, and if you specify the year it must be four digits.
-Day-then-month-then-year formats are not supported.
-If the year is not specified it is relative to the previously specified transaction date or the starting-date.
+If the year is not specified it is relative to the previously specified transaction date, or the starting-date, or the current time, whichever is defined first.

 With `account-type = checking`, transaction amounts are normally debits.
 In parentheses they are credits.
 (That might be backwards to